March Brown

 Lifecycle

 March Brown nymphs are among the most distinctive of all European mayfly nymphs.
-Belonging to the Heptageniidae (flat-headed mayflies), they have a broadly flattened head and disc-like body designed for clinging to the upper surfaces of stones in fast currents without being swept away.
-The nymph is mottled brown with strong legs and develops progressively darker wing cases as it approaches emergence.
+Belonging to the Heptageniidae (flat-headed mayflies), they have a broadly flattened head and disc-like body designed for clinging to stones in fast currents.

 Peak months

 The March Brown holds a special place in fly fishing history as the hatch that signals the true beginning of the new season.
-In cold, northern and upland rivers where the fly fishing calendar starts later, seeing the first March Browns drifting on the surface in early April is cause for genuine excitement.
-For many anglers, it represents months of anticipation finally fulfilled.
+In cold, northern and upland rivers where the fly fishing calendar starts later, seeing the first March Browns drifting on the surface is cause for genuine excitement.

 Fishing tips